theBlackBoxSociety/p5js/02_basics.md

   line(xpos + (xstep * 8), ypos_top, xpos + (xstep * 8), ypos_bottom);
 }
 ```
-There is actually a way to more compactly express this set of instructions with a **for loop**.
+There is actually a way to more compactly express this set of instructions with **a loop**.
 More on that later.
 First we will add some randomness to our drawing and set our sketch in motion.

 ## Random
 Unlike the smooth, linear motion common to computer graphics, motion in the physical world is usually idiosyncratic.
 We can simulate the unpredictable qualities of the world by generating random numbers.
 The [`random()`](https://p5js.org/reference/#/p5/random) function calculates these values and we can set a range to tune the amount of disarray in a program.